-For more information please visit the MOCTC Portal Site.
+For more information, please visit the MOCTC-1 Portal Site.

-MOCTC encompasses a blended learning format of seven weeks of pre-resident online instruction, two weeks of residency, followed by seven weeks of post-resident online instruction.
-Online coursework requires a 2-4 hour commitment per week and includes reading, participation in online discussion boards and phone discussions with a skills transfer coach.
-Students who fail to keep up with course assignments may be disenrolled.
+MOCTC is delivered in a blended format over a period of six weeks including five weeks online pre-residency work followed by a one week, in-person resident session.
+The online coursework requires a 2-3 hour commitment per week and includes reading, participation in online discussion boards, and various other assignments.
+Students who fail to complete the online coursework will be disenrolled prior to the residency period.
 The online portions of this course requires internet access, CG workstation not required.

 The target audience for MOCTC is Active Duty and Reserve O-3s and GS-12s that have recently assumed supervisory roles are encouraged to apply.